-- Outside Caller Messages-Messages from callers who are not Cisco Unity Connection users, and also from Unity Connection users who send messages without first signing in to Unity Connection or who have not been automatically identified as Unity Connection users by the Identified User Messaging feature.
-This includes messages that are left for a system call handler. - User to User Messages-Messages from callers who have either signed in to Unity Connection, or have been automatically identified as Unity Connection users because Identified User Messaging is enabled.
+- Outside Caller Messages-Messages from callers who are not Cisco Unity Connection users, and also from Connection users who send messages without first logging on to Connection or who have not been automatically identified as Connection users by the Identified User Messaging feature.
+This includes messages that are left for a system call handler. - User to User Messages-Messages from callers who have either logged on to Connection, or have been automatically identified as Connection users because Identified User Messaging is enabled.
 This includes messages that are left from users for a system call handler. - Interview Handler Messages-Messages that are left for interview handlers. - Live Record Messages-Messages containing conversations that users recorded while they talked to callers.